nikolaydubina/go-featureprocessing/README.md

 Feel free to open an issue or submit a PR!
 Some outstanding tasks:

+- [ ] batch transformations
+- [ ] field names
+- [ ] multiple transformers for same field
 - [ ] order fields in order different from struct declaration
-- [ ] same field multiple transformers
+- [ ] hand crafted assembly, SIMD support
 - [ ] sklearn model to serialized transformer json conversion tool
-- [ ] batch transformations
-- [ ] hand crafted assembly

 ### Reference